RECYCLING AND GARBAGE INFO

-Your aluminum cans CAN make a difference in our community!
+Your aluminum cans make a difference in our community!
 By dropping off your aluminum cans at the Village Recycling area at 130 E Elm Street, you can help the New Auburn Park Fund!
-All money raised from this fundraiser is used for improvements at the Village Park including the playground equipment.
-Please be sure to recycle them in the proper dumpster.
-Feel free to contact us at the Village Hall at 715-237-2223 if you have any additional questions.
+All money raised from this fundraiser is donated to the Boy Scouts of America, locally.

 Fire Burning Permits

 Burning permits are required for the New Auburn village residents.
 Burning is allowed ONLY by permit with the New Auburn Fire Department.
 Burning brush, leaves, or scrap lumber all requires a burning permit.
 It is unlawful to use burn barrels or incinerators for burning garbage, at any time.
 Permits are issued by an officer of the New Auburn Area Fire Department, phone 715-237-2103.

 - Rinse cans, jars, and bottles – recyclables are not stored in plastic bags, rinsing reduces the odor and reduces the number of insects that are drawn to the decaying food.

 - Metal food cans, and aerosol cans (remove plastic caps).
 Labels do not need to be removed.
 (Labels such as Campbell soup labels are used for fund raising by local schools - recycle them too!)